Neck pain or frequent tension?

 - Nausea and vomiting

-If you experience discomfort such as tingling, burning or numbness, certain nerves could be irritated or damaged.
-It is advisable to consult a doctor as soon as possible to rule out a potential herniated disc in the cervical spine.
+If you experience symptoms such as tingling, burning, or numbness, certain nerves may be irritated or damaged.
+In this case, it is advisable to see a doctor as soon as possible to rule out a potential herniated disc in the cervical spine.
 Various viral diseases can also cause neck stiffness.

-However, the most common causes are incorrect lying, incorrect posture and, above all, stress in everyday life.
+However, the most common causes are incorrect lying positions, poor posture, and, above all, everyday stress.

 What can you do?